 - Get ég fengið tvo bjóra?
 (Can I get two beers?)

-The word you’re asking for has to be placed into the second case.
+The word you’re asking for has to be placed into the accusative case (the second case).

 English speakers have a tendency to incorrectly ask for things with ”má ég fá ...?“ because they are directly translating the English phrase ”may I get ...?“.
 But ”má ég“ can usually not be used in this context, ”má ég“ means ”do I have permission to" and so is mostly used to ask permission from an authority figure.
 For example, you might use it to ask for permission from your parents.